aastopher/imgdd/README.md

 - **Identify Duplicates**: Harness Rust's performance to quickly identify duplicate hash pairs and optionally remove the files.
 - **Simplicity**: Simple interface with robust performance.

+## Why imgdd?
+`imgdd` combines the performance of Rust with the accessibility of Python to handle image deduplication efficiently, making it ideal for large datasets.

+---

+# Quick Start

 ## Installation
 ```bash
 pip install imgdd